Two Temple Place: ‘For splendor of both ornament and conception, it’s hard to beat’ The Daily Telegraph

 For more details on Two Temple Place please see www.twotempleplace.org

 In addition, Two Temple Place is open to the public for winter exhibitions between January and April each year.
 These aim to raise awareness of the wonderful collections held by museums and galleries outside London and enable institutions around the UK to showcase what makes them special.
-In collaboration with the Courtauld Institute of Art, programming also provides an opportunity for emerging curators to be guided through a solo show.
+In collaboration with the Courtauld Institute of Art, these exhibitions also provide an opportunity for emerging curators to be guided through a solo show.

 For more information on the winter exhibition programme, please see www.twotempleplace.org/exhibitions.